EU Customs Procedures: The 5 Main Options for Importers

 What EU customs procedures actually are

 If you import goods into the European Union, every shipment must go through a customs procedure.
-This is the legal framework that determines how your goods are treated when they cross the EU's external border — whether they're released for sale, stored temporarily, processed and re-exported, or moved to another country under customs supervision.
+For small and medium European importers — the kind who track shipments across spreadsheets, emails, and WhatsApp groups — customs procedures are the legal framework that determines how goods are treated when they cross the EU's external border.
+Whether goods are released for sale, stored temporarily, processed and re-exported, or moved under customs supervision depends on which procedure you declare.

 The Union Customs Code